IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-content-protection.md

 }
 ```

-To simplify key management, this example derives a key from a string.
+To simplify key management, this example derives a key from a string (a real application should use cryptographically secure keys).
 Add this variable after the line where `videoPath` is set.
 ```csharp
 var password = "apple fish pen"; // update this to any value you like
 ```